 Sanofi Australia complies with all applicable legislative requirements and employment standards relating to the payment of minimum wages.
 We believe that the risk of modern slavery in our directly employed workforce is low.

 6.2 Our Suppliers

 Supplier selection

-Sanofi Australia conducts due diligence on its suppliers where it considers there may be risk in line with its global Ethics & Business Integrity directives, having regard to the following factors:
+Sanofi Australia conducts due diligence on its suppliers where it considers there may be risk in line with its global Ethics & Business Integrity and other Risk Management directives.